allTheRath/Task-Management/README.md

 ## Below is the given requirenments for this project.

 ### A Task Management System is to help a company track the performance in their projects.
-“Project” contains many “Tasks”.
-There are multiple roles in this system.
+“Project” contains many “Tasks” and there are multiple roles in this system.
 A Project Manager can create projects and tasks, and he can assign tasks to Developers.
 ###	Create the necessary classes using Entity Framework Code First and Authentication.
 ###	Create a User Manager class that has functions to add, delete and update users and roles, assign roles to users.
 ###	Create a Projects Manager class that contains functions to add, delete, update projects, along with any other helper functions.
 Those functions can only be accessed by project managers.